 Angel with the Crown of Thorns.
 Replica of Bernini’s original.
 It is the only angel statue whose facial features express sorrow.

 Roman Statues on Pont St Angelo.

 Ponte Sant’Angelo facts.

 - Built by Roman Emperor Hadrian in 134AD

 - Built to connect the City to his Mausoleum (now Castel Sant’Angelo)

-- The bridge has five arches (3 are Roman)
+- The roman bridge has five arches (3 are Roman)

-- At the end of 19th Century the two Roman Ramps that connected bridge and banks were knocked down and replaced
+- At the end of 19th Century the two Roman Ramps connecting bridge and banks were knocked down and replaced with the riverside walk

 - It connects the Riones (districts) of Ponte and Borgo